digital-land/digital-land.info/application/templates/pages/accessibility-statement.md

 #### 1.3.2: Meaningful Sequence

-Some pages need heading levels and reading order adjusted to make comprehension and way finding easier
+Some pages need heading levels and reading order adjusted to make comprehension and way finding easier.

 #### 1.3.3: Sensory Characteristics